Halley's Comet: Structure and composition

 The nucleus of Halley's Comet, imaged by the Giotto probe on 14 March 1986.
 The dark colouration of the nucleus can be observed, as well as the jets of dust and gas erupting from its surface.

 The Giotto and Vega missions gave planetary scientists their first view of Halley's surface and structure.
 The nucleus is a conglomerate of ices and dust, often referred to as a "dirty snowball".
 Like all comets, as Halley nears the Sun, its volatile compounds (those with low boiling points, such as water, carbon monoxide, carbon dioxide and other ices) begin to sublimate from the surface.
 This causes the comet to develop a coma, or atmosphere, at distances up to 230000 km from the nucleus.
 Sublimation of this dirty ice releases dust particles, which travel with the gas away from the nucleus.
-Gas molecules in the coma absorb solar light and then re-radiate it at different wavelengths, a phenomenon known as fluorescence, whereas dust particles scatter the solar light.
-Both processes are responsible for making the coma visible.
+Gas molecules in the coma absorb solar light and then re-radiate it at different wavelengths, while dust particles scatter the solar light, making the coma visible.
 As a fraction of the gas molecules in the coma are ionised by the solar ultraviolet radiation, pressure from the solar wind, a stream of charged particles emitted by the Sun, pulls the coma's ions out into a long tail, which may extend more than 100 million kilometres into space.
 Changes in the flow of the solar wind can cause disconnection events, in which the tail completely breaks off from the nucleus.

 Despite the vast size of its coma, Halley's nucleus is relatively small: barely 15 km long, 8 km wide and perhaps 8 km thick.
 Based on a reanalysis of images taken by the Giotto and Vega spacecraft, Lamy et al. determined an effective diameter of 11 km.
 Its shape has been variously compared to that of a peanut, a potato, or an avocado.
 Its mass is roughly 2.2 kg, with an average density of about 0.55 g/cm3.
 The low density indicates that it is made of a large number of small pieces, held together very loosely, forming a structure known as a rubble pile.
 Ground-based observations of coma brightness suggested that Halley's rotation period was about 7.4 days.
 Images taken by the various spacecraft, along with observations of the jets and shell, suggested a period of 52 hours.
 Given the irregular shape of the nucleus, Halley's rotation is likely to be complex.
 The flyby images revealed an extremely varied topography, with hills, mountains, ridges, depressions, and at least one crater.